-Since implementing implemented the Veovo Queue Management solution, Manchester Airport has dramatically improved the airport’s real-time operational decision-making, post-performance analysis, and capacity planning data analysis capabilities.
+Since implementing the Veovo Queue Management solution, Manchester Airport has dramatically improved the airport’s real-time operational decision-making, post-performance analysis, and capacity planning data analysis capabilities.

 The impact of growth